deng0/SimpleFlightComputer/README.md

 ![stable_antidrift2.png](Images/stable_antidrift2.png)

-Similar as above, but this shows that the "anti-drift" mode even changes thrust direction along the lateral thrust axis during the maneuver to achive a better flight path.
+Similar as above, but this shows that the "anti-drift" mode even changes thrust direction along the lateral thrust axis during the maneuver to achieve a better flight path.

 ![stable.png](Images/stable.png)